Our Team

 MD/PhD Candidate

-Wendy is a fourth year MD/PhD student currently completing her doctoral studies.
+Wendy is an MD/PhD student currently completing the research component of her degree.
 Her project focuses on studying brain lipids in microglia neuroinflammation in Alzheimer’s Disease.
 Wendy grew up in Calgary and completed her BSc in Honours Biochemistry from McGill University before joining the VBL lab at Western.
 Outside of research, she enjoys playing piano, hiking and snowboarding, and is obsessed with coffee.

 Nikita Ollen-Bittle